sachinym/Github-Advanced-Security/Adv_sec_intro.md

 ### Task 4: Turn on GitHub Advanced Security for Organization.
 [Read Only]

+In this task, you will configure and apply security settings across all repositories within an organization.

+**Note:** By performing this task, you will have already enabled the security configurations for your upcoming module in this lab.
+This allows you to skip the security settings enablement steps in upcomming module.

 1. On the **Home** page, click on your **profile** icon in the top right corner.

    ![Profile Menu](./images/orgprofile.png)